 The short segment within Canal Park, home of the Akron Aeros, features a red rubberized surface, perhaps the most unusual one you'll find along the entire towpath.

 Joe Chase describes the Canal Park segment: "This [section] extends from the Akron Civic Theater south through a public festival park, around the west side of the Canal Park Stadium and down to the parking area behind Canal Place (the old BFG factory).

 "Part of this section of the canal was once covered by a parking deck; the city has done a great job removing decrepit buildings and landscaping the canal in this area.
 From this path north to the Staircase Locks [near Martin Luther King Drive], the canal has been buried forever beneath office buildings and the Akron Innerbelt, but the water still flows.
 Did you know the lobby of the Civic Theater is actually a bridge across the canal?"

 At Summit Lake the trail passes the rec center and moves along the shoreline before taking to open water via the boardwalk-like floating trail section that crosses the south end of the lake and enters the canal.

-Further south the trail enters Clinton Towpath Metropark where remants of the canal are on view.
+Further south the trail enters Clinton Towpath Metropark where remnants of the canal are on view.
 Remaining locks, partial locks and other historic reminders are scattered along the towpath route.
 As are trailheads, facilities and places to eat.

-As you leave Clinton a duck pond borders one side of the trail, while the canal lies opposite.
+As you leave Clinton a pond borders one side of the trail, while the canal lies opposite.
 The next stop is Canal Fulton.

-Stark County Towpath begins south of Clinton and passes through Canal Fulton, Massillon and Navarre south to the Tuscarawas County line, just short of Bolivar.
+The Towpath begins south of Clinton and passes through Canal Fulton, Massillon and Navarre south to the Tuscarawas County line, just short of Bolivar.